Tantalum pentoxide: Reactions

+Surface chemistry

+In aqueous suspension, the surface of Ta_{2}O_{5} is amphoteric and its net surface charge depends on pH.
+Reported values of the point of zero charge (PZC) and isoelectric point (IEP) are scattered but consistently acidic: zeta potential measurements on thin films gave an isoelectric point between pH 2.7 and 3.0, capacitance–voltage measurements on insulator surfaces gave a pH_{pzc} of 2.8 ± 0.3, while potentiometric titration of Ta_{2}O_{5} powder gave a pristine point of zero charge at pH 5.2 (IEP 5.3), with most other literature values falling at considerably lower pH.
+Consequently, in neutral or near-neutral aqueous solutions the Ta_{2}O_{5} surface carries a net negative charge.

 Several 10 μF × 30 V DC rated tantalum capacitors, solid-bodied epoxy-dipped type.
 Polarity is explicitly marked.

 Uses

 In electronics

 Owing to its high band gap and dielectric constant, tantalum pentoxide has found a variety of uses in electronics, particularly in tantalum capacitors.
 These are used in automotive electronics, cell phones, and pagers, electronic circuitry; thin-film components; and high-speed tools.
-In the 1990s, interest grew in the use of tantalum oxide as a high-k dielectric for DRAM capacitor applications.
+In the 1990s, interest grew in the use of tantalum oxide as a high-κ dielectric for DRAM capacitor applications.

 It is used in on-chip metal-insulator-metal capacitors for high frequency CMOS integrated circuits.
 Tantalum oxide may have applications as the charge trapping layer for non-volatile memories.
 There are applications of tantalum oxide in resistive switching memories.

 In optics

 Due to its high refractive index, Ta_{2}O_{5} has been utilized in the fabrication of the glass of photographic lenses.

 It can also be deposited as an optical coating with typical applications being antireflection and multilayer filter coatings in near UV to near infrared.

 Ta_{2}O_{5} has also been found to have a high nonlinear refractive index, on the order of three times that of silicon nitride, which has led to interest in the utilization of Ta_{2}O_{5} in photonic integrated circuits.
 Ta_{2}O_{5} has been recently utilized as the material platform for the generation of supercontinuum and Kerr frequency combs in waveguides and optical ring resonators.
 Through the addition of rare-earth dopants in the deposition process, Ta_{2}O_{5} waveguide lasers have been presented for a variety of applications, such as remote sensing and LiDAR.